ashleemilton/ashleemilton.github.io/_pages/about.md

 ## Hi, I am Ashlee Milton!

-I am a Ph.D student with [GroupLens](https://grouplens.org/) at the University of Minnesota, advised by [Dr. Stevie Chancellor](http://steviechancellor.com/).
+I am a Ph.D Candidate in Computer Science with [GroupLens](https://grouplens.org/) at the University of Minnesota, advised by [Dr. Stevie Chancellor](http://steviechancellor.com/).

-My research interests are focused in the areas of Social Computing, Information Retrieval, and Human-Computer Interaction.
-I also have a particular interest in working with stigmatized users and communities.
+My area of expertise is in human-computer interaction and information retrieval, focusing on working with marginalized populations in technology, such as individuals with mental illness or who are neurodiverse, as well as children.
+My current research interests are focused on understanding the experiences and needs of users when navigating information systems for mental health information.